build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 In this way, it significantly reduces the resource consumption during training.
 And also results in a much **smaller fine-tuned model** of comparable performance with fully fine-tuned model.
 The training and inference with PEFT may allow the model to fit in a single GPU.

 [LoRA](https://arxiv.org/pdf/2106.09685.pdf) (low-rank adaptation) is one of the PEFT techniques.
-This approach freezes the pre-trained model parameters, and limit trainable parameters of each individual layer of the model (***Transformer architecture***).
-In this way "it greatly reducing the number of trainable parameters".
-Hens, reduce the training time.
+This approach freezes the pre-trained model parameters, and limits trainable parameters of each individual layer of the model (***Transformer architecture***).
+In doing so, it greatly reduces the number of trainable parameters, hence, decreasing the training time.

 So benefit of PEFT:
 - Less resource comsumption: less compute resource for training, less storage for hosting model